vmware/data-annotator-for-machine-learning/README.md

 ## Quick start

-Please follow next instructions to set up all these 3 services that mentioned above.
+Please follow the instructions to set up the three components.

 ### Installation